Batteries

 Do not place batteries of any kind in curbside recycling.
 Placing batteries in curbside recycling is hazardous and dangerous.
 They can be recycled or properly disposed of in other ways.

-Primary/single-use alkaline batteries are not hazardous and can be disposed of in the regular trash once they wear out.
 If you prefer not to throw your alkaline batteries in the regular trash, you can purchase a battery collection box from Call2Recycle.
 Recycling options for alkaline batteries may be available through Battery Empire and some Call2Recycle locations.
 Staples also accepts alkaline batteries.

 Alkaline, silver oxide, zinc-air, zinc-carbon and zinc-chloride, commonly known as AA, AAA, 9V, D-cell, and button cell, are all types of primary batteries.
 They are classified by the federal government as non-hazardous waste.
 Alkaline batteries are composed primarily of common metals (steel, zinc and manganese) and do not pose a health or environmental risk during normal use or disposal.
 See Call2Recycle for details.

-Rechargeable batteries can be recycled for free through local Call2Recycle drop boxes, found in retail stores such as the Apple Store, Best Buy, Home Depot, Lowe's Home Improvement, Sears Hardware, tool repair shops and local hardware stores.
+Rechargeable batteries can be recycled for free through local Call2Recycle drop boxes, found in retail stores such as the Apple Store, Best Buy, Home Depot, Lowe's Home Improvement, Sears Hardware, tool repair shops, and local hardware stores.
 The drop boxes accept Ni-MH, Ni-Cd Lithium/Li-ion batteries and battery backups.
 Search with your zip code to find a location near you.

 BatteriesPlus retail stores will accept and recycle many types of rechargeable batteries.
 Locally, stores are located in Akron, Canton, Macedonia, Mayfield Heights, and Parma.
 The retailer may also accept non-hazardous alkaline batteries and hearing aid batteries for a small fee.
 Check with your local BatteriesPlusstore.